JamesBremner/SimParticle/README.md

 The main goal is to have multiple types of particles on the screen at the same time.

-If the left mouse button is down a particle is created at the cursor position.
-Hold down the S key for stone, W key for Water and G for grain.
+Press the S key for stone, W key for Water and G for grain.

+Particles are created at the mouse cirsor positio when the left mouse button is held dow.
+The particle type created is controlled by the last key pressed,: S, W, or G

 Sand grains will display yellow, water will be blue and stones will be black.